How to Make a Homemade Beard Butter

 - While it’s still warm and melted down, carefully pour into your container of choice your jar, body lotion container anyone.

-The last step is to simply Seal your butter with its lid and allow to cool at room temperature.
+The last step is to simply Seal your butter with its lid and allow it to cool at room temperature.

 For quicker stiffening, put butter in the fridge after the heated balm has been cooled down a bit at room temperature.